Contents

 And as we know, it all starts with data.
 Getting a radiology AI product to market – not to mention through FDA or CE clearance – starts with data quality and speed, which in turn relies heavily on accurate annotation and labels, whether the images come from CT, X-ray, PET, ultrasound, or MRI scans.

-Review of 6 Best Medical AI Annotation Tools for DICOM
+6 Best Medical AI Annotation Tools for Radiology

 Encord DICOM

-Encord is the leading DICOM annotation platform trusted by leading medical AI teams at healthcare institutions.
+Encord is the leading DICOM annotation platform trusted by leading medical AI teams at healthcare institutions around the world.

-Encord’s AI-based annotation tool was purpose-built in close collaboration with healthcare teams for machine learning and computer vision projects in the medical profession.
-Encord and Encord Active are designed to handle vast medical image and video-based datasets (e.g. surgical video), alongside DICOM, NIfTI and +25 other data formats.
+Encord’s AI-based annotation tool was purpose-built in close collaboration with healthcare teams for machine learning and computer vision projects in the medical AI development space.
+Encord is designed to handle very large medical image and video-based datasets (e.g. surgical video), alongside DICOM, NIfTI and +25 other data formats.

 Benefits & Key features:

-• Foundation models support: Generate mask predictions with our AI-based auto-segment tool.
+- Foundation models support: Generate mask predictions with our AI-based auto-segment tool using native integration with SOTA AI models such as MedSAM.

-• Support for multiple annotation types: Bounding boxes, polygons, segmentation, polylines, keypoints, object primitives, and classification.
+- Functionality to support any annotation type: Bounding boxes, polygons, segmentation, polylines, keypoints, object primitives, and classification.

 Best for: Teams rolling out new healthcare AI models, computer vision DataOps teams, annotation providers, ML engineers, and data scientists in medical organizations.